danielbodnar/awesome-stars/BY-LANG.md

 - [donnemartin/awesome-aws](https://github.com/donnemartin/awesome-aws) - A curated list of awesome Amazon Web Services (AWS) libraries, open source repos, guides, blogs, and other resources.
 Featuring the Fiery Meter of AWSome.
 - [spack/spack](https://github.com/spack/spack) - A flexible package manager that supports multiple versions, configurations, platforms, and compilers.
 - [conan-io/conan](https://github.com/conan-io/conan) - Conan - The open-source C and C++ package manager
-- [huggingface/diffusers](https://github.com/huggingface/diffusers) - 🤗 Diffusers: State-of-the-art diffusion models for image and audio generation in PyTorch
+- [huggingface/diffusers](https://github.com/huggingface/diffusers) - 🤗 Diffusers: State-of-the-art diffusion models for image and audio generation in PyTorch and FLAX.
 - [gradio-app/gradio](https://github.com/gradio-app/gradio) - Build and share delightful machine learning apps, all in Python. 🌟 Star to support our work!
 - [LAION-AI/Open-Assistant](https://github.com/LAION-AI/Open-Assistant) - OpenAssistant is a chat-based assistant that understands tasks, can interact with third-party systems, and retrieve information dynamically to do so.
 - [huggingface/transformers](https://github.com/huggingface/transformers) - 🤗 Transformers: State-of-the-art Machine Learning for Pytorch, TensorFlow, and JAX.